HebaAbdulal/voyage_vista/README.md

     - Lato: Used for headings, navigation items, and call-to-action buttons, adding emphasis and improving visual hierarchy.
 By integrating these fonts, Voyage Vista achieves a harmonious design that enhances the user experience through clear, readable text and a visually appealing layout.

+# Project planning

+## Strategy Plane
+The strategy plane involves defining the high-level goals and objectives of the project.
+It includes understanding user needs, business requirements, and project constraints to create a roadmap that guides development.
+For VoyageVista, this means ensuring that our blog platform meets user expectations for usability, functionality, and design while aligning with business goals.

+### Agile Methodologies - Project Management

+  Story Points Allocation Story points are used to estimate the effort required to complete user stories or tasks.
+Each story point represents a unit of work or complexity, helping the team understand the relative effort needed.
+In VoyageVista, this means assigning points to tasks like developing new features, fixing bugs, or making design changes.
+  - Sprint Planning Example:

+    Here is an example of how story points are managed and allocated across different categories in sprints:
+    - Total Story Points for the Sprint: 128
+    - Must-have Points: 81 (63.3% of the total)
+    - Should-have Points: 28 (21.9% of the total)
+    - Could-have Points: 19 (14.8% of the total)

+    - Example Milestones:
+    - Milestone 1: User Engagement
+  - Total Story Points: 46
+  - Breakdown:
+    - Must-have: 21 points
+    - Should-have: 8 points
+    - Could-have: 17 points
+    - Milestone 2: Content Discovery
+  - Total Story Points: 35
+  - Breakdown:
+    - Must-have: 22 points
+    - Should-have: 13 points

+### MoSCoW Prioritization

+MoSCoW is a prioritization technique used to classify requirements into categories:

+- **Must Have:** Essential features that are critical for the project's success.
+- **Should Have:** Important but not crucial; they add significant value.
+- **Could Have:** Desirable features that are not critical and can be included if time permits.
+- **Won't Have:** Features that are not necessary for the current project phase.
+For VoyageVista, "Must Have" might include user authentication and post creation, while "Could Have" could include advanced search filters, dashboard and sorting options.